 Both are excellent returns.
 But the frozen country expat gets less long-term value from each voluntary contribution, which should inform how aggressively they fill gaps.

-If you live in a frozen country and are considering whether to fill a 10-year gap, the calculation changes:
+If you live in a frozen country and are considering whether to fill a 10-year gap:

-Both are still great investments, but the frozen country expat might choose to fill fewer gaps and rely more on personal pensions or savings.
+Both are still exceptional investments, but the frozen country expat might choose to fill fewer gaps and rely more on personal pensions or savings.
+The calculation is different, and it matters.

 When you leave the UK and are no longer in the automatic NI system, your record does not disappear.
 It goes quiet.